peter9032/peter9032.github.io/README.md

 ![IMG_2509](https://user-images.githubusercontent.com/129965664/233524249-3326b2e0-d84c-46de-bdd0-154852f8be50.JPEG)

-# Welcome to Peter's World of Data
+# Welcome to Peter's World of Engineering

-Welcome to my world of data!
-My name is Peter and I'm a passionate data analyst.
-This website is a showcase of my data analysis projects, skills, and experience.
+Welcome to my world of Engineering!
+My name is Peter and I'm a passionate Engineer & analyst.
+This website is a showcase of my Engineering/analysis projects, skills, and experience.
 It's built using HTML, CSS, and JavaScript and hosted on Github Pages.

 ## Table of Contents